NISR & Our Services

 Gliklich et al. Registries for Evaluating Patient Outcomes: A User’s Guide.
 Agency for Healthcare and Research Quality publication 2014.

-NISR is currently managing 4 registries, the Irish Epidermolysis Bullosa Registry, the Irish arm of the UK-Irish Atopic Eczema Systemic Therapy Registry and two Coronavirus specific registries for Alopecia and Atopic Dermatitis.
+NISR is currently managing 3 registries, the Irish Epidermolysis Bullosa Registry, the Irish arm of the UK-Irish Atopic Eczema Systemic Therapy Registry and an Alopecia Registry GRASS Ireland.
 A database of information which includes clinical details regarding maintenance and treatment of patients with a particular dermatological disease is extremely useful in improving the overall condition of patients and promoting research and publication in that disease area.
 By gathering relevant information regarding diagnosis and treatment of a specific patient population into one central repository, it is easier to devise best practice strategies and guidelines; and at the same time, monitor clinical management regimes.

 Overall, NISR is an important resource for both clinicians and researchers.
 By providing a centralized repository of data and reliable information, as well as an avenue for collaboration, NISR can be an invaluable tool in improving the management of dermatological disorders.